 In any type of process improvement, the first step is gaining a thorough understanding of the as-is state.
 No technology is better for this than task mining.

-Automation: the number one application of task mining is scaling enterprise automation like RPA or Intelligent Automation.
+Intelligent Automation: the number one application of task mining is scaling enterprise intelligent automation like AI, RPA, IDP (Intelligent Document Processing), or OCR (Optical Character Recognition).
 Three key automation challenges that task mining helps with are discovery, speed, and quality.

 - Discovery: automation teams struggle to identify the right opportunities and prioritize them based on impact and effort; task mining solves this by automatically identifying automation opportunities and calculating key metrics that help with prioritization